Shop Local. Shop Small.

-For the musically-inclined, downtown both Mehas Music and 3rd Street Music, which offer instruments, lessons, and even a recording studio.
+For the musically-inclined, downtown has both Mehas Music and 3rd Street Music, which offer instruments, lessons, and even a recording studio.
 In fact, some national acts have played in 3rd Street Music’s recording studio.

 True West is a coffee shop and café with the best chocolate chip cookies around.
 Their Main Street location was so popular they opened another location downtown.
 The Almond Sisters Bakery is delicious!
 Their signature almond twists are great, but you have to try a geode at least once.

 High Street Cafe is a perfect breakfast or lunch spot if you’re looking for fresh comfort food.
 All you need to know about All8Up is that they make a great pizza, and their calzones may even be better.

 What would an old downtown be without a couple of greasy spoons?
 Kosta’s has been breakfast and lunch time staple in downtown Hamilton for decades.
 In fact, Kosta’s retro interior was featured in the Hollywood movie Carol.
 Located at 221 Court Street, Kosta’s is definitely worth visiting for a diner burger and fries.

 Main Street Shopping

 Hamilton’s historic Main Street is building momentum.
-Eleven new shops opened in 2016 and there is a lot of development planned for 2017.
+Eleven new shops opened in 2016 and another eight opened in 2017.
 The historic business district is home to a wide variety of specialty shops and is a great business district to walk to see what you can find.
-Stores include Killian’s Cupboard, Secretly Shabby, Serendipity, Treasures on Main, The Studio, Pop Revolution, Future Great Comics, Sherry’s Petals, and much more.

 Main Street Dining